 Personal Net Worth

 This is a good snapshot to show lenders that you’re financially sound as an individual, and that you potentially have personal assets that could be used as collateral.
-While collateral may not be required for the best loans, like SBA loans, it certainly helps your approval chances.
-A strong personal financial net worth goes a long way to lenders being more comfortable with the loan.
+While collateral may not be required for all business loans, it certainly helps your approval chances.
+A strong personal financial net worth goes a long way for lenders to be more comfortable with the loan.

 One of the most important factors for a lender when considering a refinancing loan is your debt service coverage ratio (DSCR).
 DSCR represents your ability to make payments on your debt.
-Generally lenders are looking for a DSCR of 1.2+, meaning you have enough net operating income to afford to make payments on 1.2 times the actual debt payment you’ll have after refinancing.
+Generally, lenders are looking for a DSCR of 1.2x or greater, meaning you have enough net operating income to afford to make payments on 1.2 times the actual debt payment you’ll have after refinancing.

 Prime borrowers should qualify for an SBA loan, which will likely offer you the most affordable monthly payments of all refinancing options.
-If you’ve been in business for at least 2 years, are profitable, and have a credit score above 680, you may qualify for up to $350K with an SBA loan from SmartBiz.
+If you’ve been in business for at least two years, are profitable, and have a credit score above 680, you may qualify for up to $350,000 with an SBA loan from SmartBiz.
 Prequalify online within a few minutes.

-The table below shows general loan terms and qualification requirements for both a SBA loans and alternative term loans.
+General loan terms and qualification requirements for both an SBA loans and alternative term loans are:

 Refinancing Loan Options at a Glance